LavaTheif/LavaLogger/README.md

 ### Coming soon: Multiple language support, so you can send logs to the server from any language you choose to work in.

 ## Serverless Setup (JS Only)

+Copy the /client/ and /server/ directory into the workspace.
+Configure the database settings (See server setup for details).
+Note, since this is a serverless setup, server_port can be ignored.

+Copy the loggerServerless.js into the workspace and initialise it like this `const logger = require('./loggerServerless.js').init("AppName", "Instance_ID");` Where AppName and Instance_ID are the same as in the client setup.

+The logger can now be used in the same way as Client setup (JS), however it will save the data directly to the database, rather than sending it to a server first.